 In 2007 Garner appeared in the action film The Kingdom, which addressed U.S. conflicts with the oil industry in Saudi Arabia.
 That same year, she joined Ellen Page, Michael Cera and Jason Bateman in the critically acclaimed indie comedy Juno.

-'The Ghosts of Girlfriends Past,' 'Dallas Buyers Club,' 'Danny Collins'
+'The Ghosts of Girlfriends Past,' 'Dallas Buyers Club,' 'Alexander'

-Garner starred in the 2009 romantic comedy The Ghosts of Girlfriends Past, with Matthew McConaughey, and the 2011 re-boot of Arthur, with Russell Brand.
-She also played Dr. Eve Saks in the Oscar-nominated 2013 biopic Dallas Buyers Club, opposite Matthew McConaughey and Jared Leto.
+Garner starred in the 2009 romantic comedy The Ghosts of Girlfriends Past, with Matthew McConaughey, and the 2011 reboot of Arthur, with Russell Brand.
+She also played Dr. Eve Saks in the Oscar-nominated 2013 biopic Dallas Buyers Club, opposite McConaughey and Jared Leto.
 In 2014 Garner's film projects included Draft Day, Men, Women & Children and the film adaptation of the popular children's book Alexander and the Terrible, Horrible, No Good, Very Bad Day.
-In 2015, she starred alongside Al Pacino and Annette Bening in Danny Collins.

-'Nine Lives,' 'The Tribes of Palos Verdes,' 'Peppermint'
+'Danny Collins,' 'Nine Lives,' 'The Tribes of Palos Verdes'

 Ben Affleck, Kids & Family Life

 Garner was married to actor Scott Foley from 2000 until 2004.
 In 2005 she married Daredevil co-star Ben Affleck, with whom she has three children: daughters Violet and Seraphina and son Samuel.
 After 10 years of marriage, Garner and Affleck announced their separation in June 2015.